How the SVS calculates your contributions

 • The maximum contribution base is the maximum value that can be used to calculate your contributions – even if you earn more than this amount.

 The minimum and maximum contribution base are adjusted each year.
-You can find the current values on the SVS website.
+You can find the current values on the ig bildende kunst website under the drop-down ‘How much does compulsory insurance cost?‘.

 If you have just become self-employed